trustlines-protocol/tlbc-monitor/README-dev.md

 ## Release Checklist

-0. Prerequsisite: The master branch contains the version to be released.
+0. Prerequisite: The `master` branch contains the version to be released.
 1. Open and merge a PR `master` -> `pre-release` (no review required).
 This will built the docker images for the monitor and